fbpx

 – We continue to think that forests are dependent upon us – Marta Jagusztyn says, – but in fact we are equally dependent on them.

-The Projects “Lasy są wspólne – obywatele mogą decydować” run by Stowarzyszenie Pracownia na rzecz Wszystkich Istot, Fundacja Lasy i Obywatele and Stowarzyszenie MODrzew were conducted using funds from the Active Citizens Fund – National Programme funded by Iceland, Liechtenstein and Norway using EEA funds.
+Project „Lasy są wspólne – obywatele mogą decydować” run by Stowarzyszenie Pracownia na rzecz Wszystkich Istot, Fundacja Lasy i Obywatele and Stowarzyszenie MODrzew was conducted using funds from the Active Citizens Fund – National Programme funded by Iceland, Liechtenstein and Norway using EEA Funds.

 Text: Katarzyna Brejwo